maxstreitberger/search-engine/README.md

 Additionally, the repository contains two executable, which can be run from the terminal and don’t need to be included in a project.

-**Limitations:**

-- Only two executables available
-- Only on-The-Fly possible at the moment ⇒ Single thread, everything runs after one another

 ## How to use it
 This documentation comprises these parts: